Best Budget Laser Printer for Home in India (2026) — Fast, Sharp, Affordable | PickRyt

 Print speed (PPM): Aim for 20 PPM minimum.
 At 30 PPM, a 10-page assignment prints in 20 seconds.
 That time difference adds up across an academic year.

 Toner yield and cost: Check the page yield of the standard and high-yield toner cartridges before buying.
-Then divide the price by the yield.
-That's your actual cost per page — the number that matters.
+Divide the price by the yield.
+That’s your actual cost per page — the number that matters.

 Auto duplex: Automatic double-sided printing saves paper and money.
 At current A4 paper prices in India, auto duplex pays for itself within months of regular use.